iquety/pubsub/assets/docs/en/03-implementing-in-broker.md

 ### 1. Run the Message Broker

-At the root of this repository there is a script called "example", which contains an example implementation using the library [Freep Console](https://github.com/ricardopedias/freep-console).
+At the root of this repository there is a script called "example", which contains an example implementation using the library [Iquety Console](https://github.com/iquety/console).

 > **Note**: For ease of execution, you can implement a custom script similar to this one in your project.
 See ["Creating a custom script"](05-creating-custom-script.md) for more information.